Customers on an Enterprise or Growth plan can access Data Pipeline as an add-on package. See our pricing page for more details.

 Partitioning

-Note: TIMEPARITIONING shouldn’t be updated on the table.
+Note: TIMEPARTITIONING shouldn’t be updated on the table.
 It will fail your export jobs.
 Create a new table/view from this table for custom partitioning.

 Queries